DaBlincx/video-player/README.md

 # video-player

- simple video player for websites
+simple video player

+## features

+will add this later